 Marketing the community is a vital step in the economic development process.
-In order to attract future business or residential developer, developers and business owners must be aware of the positive business climate, available public services and other amenities that the city has to offer.
-The city has developed contacts with local and regional planning and development bodies, such as Networks Northwest, Michigan Economic Development Corporation, and the Missaukee County Planning Commission.
-The city may consider developing an attractive brochure and digital media products featuring the assets of the city as a tool to attract developers to the areas.
+In order to attract future business or residential developer, developers and business owners must be aware of the positive business climate, available public services and other amenities that the City has to offer.
+The City has developed contacts with local and regional planning and development bodies, such as Networks Northwest, Michigan Economic Development Corporation, and the Missaukee County Planning Commission.
+The City may consider developing an attractive brochure and digital media products featuring the assets of the City as a tool to attract developers to the areas.
 These products should include the following information:

-- A map of the city including attractive photographs
+- A map of the City including attractive photographs

-- A list of existing employers in the city
+- A list of existing employers in the City

 - Labor market information

 - Available municipal services

 - Tax information

 - A list of available commercial industrial or residential sites

-- A master plan summary
+- A Master Plan summary

-Other relevant information, such as housing, transportation, and recreation
+- Other relevant information, such as housing, transportation, and recreation

-These products may be incorporated into an organized marketing process where specific "target" industries are contacted and made aware of the city.
+These products may be incorporated into an organized marketing process where specific "target" industries are contacted and made aware of the City.
 Target industries should be those that would blend well with existing industrial activities.
-Industries relating to the image of the city, such as lumbering and forest products, would be appropriate.
+Industries relating to the image of the City, such as lumbering and forest products, would be appropriate.

 Incubator buildings were developed and sold, attracting small-scale commercial or industrial uses to the city.
 Incubators are designed to provide flexible terms and adaptable space for small businesses that are just starting up.
-The goal is to encourage new businesses to locate in the city which my later "hatch" into the industrial park or other commercial/industrial areas.
+The goal is to encourage new businesses to locate in the City which may later "hatch" into the industrial park or other commercial/ industrial areas.

-The city should make every possible effort to assist new commercial, industrial or residential developments with financial and regulatory issues.
-The city should ensure that its ordinances are in compliance with its goal of encouraging growth.
+The City should make every possible effort to assist new commercial, industrial or residential developments with financial and regulatory issues.
+The City should ensure that its ordinances are in compliance with its goal of encouraging growth.